kubeadm init

 --rootfs string

-[EXPERIMENTAL] The path to the 'real' host root filesystem.
+The path to the 'real' host root filesystem.
+This will cause kubeadm to chroot into the provided path.

 Init workflow

-kubeadm init bootstraps a Kubernetes control-plane node by executing the following steps:
+kubeadm init bootstraps a Kubernetes control plane node by executing the following steps:

 1. Runs a series of pre-flight checks to validate the system state before making changes.
 Some checks only trigger warnings, others are considered errors and will exit kubeadm until the problem is corrected or the user specifies --ignore-preflight-errors=<list-of-errors>.

 2. Generates a self-signed CA to set up identities for each component in the cluster.
 The user can provide their own CA cert and/or key by dropping it in the cert directory configured via --cert-dir (/etc/kubernetes/pki by default).
-The APIServer certs will have additional SAN entries for any --apiserver-cert-extra-sans arguments, lowercased if necessary.
+The API server certs will have additional SAN entries for any --apiserver-cert-extra-sans arguments, lowercased if necessary.

 4. Generates static Pod manifests for the API server, controller-manager and scheduler.
 In case an external etcd is not provided, an additional static Pod manifest is generated for etcd.